zompi2/cppcorosample/README.md

 Once again, there is a lot to cover.
 Let's go through this step by step.

 ## Coroutine Promise for Generator
-The promise for a generator is slightly different.
+The Promise for a Generator is slightly different.
 You can notice few differences:
-* `T Value` - promise stores a value of a generic type.
-This value can be obtained later by a generator.
-It is  more conviniente to store it in promise rather than in handle because of one reason, which I will explain later.
+* `T Value` - Promise stores a value of a generic type.
+This value can be obtained later by a Generator.
-* `get_return_object` - doesn't return coroutine handle, but a generator with a coroutine handle passed as an argument to the constructor.
+* `get_return_object` - doesn't return coroutine Handle, but a Generator with a coroutine Handle passed as an argument to the constructor.
 * `initial_suspend` and `final_suspend` returns `suspend_always`.
-This is important, because only with such setup we have the ability to control the coroutine flow.
+This is important, because with such setup we have the full control over the coroutine flow.
 * `yield_value` - this function is called every time when `co_yield` is used.
 It stores the given value to the `Value` variable and returns `suspend_always` in order to suspend the function.
-This function is the reason why we store a value inside the promise.
-* Constructor - accepts and remembers the coroutine handle.
-The generator construcor is used in `get_return_object` function.
-* Destructor - explicitly destroys the handle using `destroy()` function.
-It must be done, because the `final_suspend` is set to `suspend_always`.

-As you can see the promise is defined inside the generator struct in order to keep everything in one place and to avoid declaration loop.
+The Promise is defined inside the Generator struct in order to keep everything in one place and to avoid declaration loop.

 ## Generator
 The generator itself has few interesting parts as well:
-* `Handle` - this is the coroutine handle stored from the generator constructor.
+* `Handle` - this is the coroutine Handle saved from the Generator constructor.
 * `operator bool()` - is very handy for resuming the coroutine and checking if the coroutine has finished.
-To check if coroutine is done we use `done()` function on the coroutine handle.
-We can use it safely, because the `final_suspend` is set to `suspend_always`, so the coroutine handle will not be destroyed automatically when the function is finished.
+To check if the coroutine is done we use `done()` function on the coroutine Handle.
+We can use it safely, because the `final_suspend` is set to `suspend_always`, so the coroutine Handle will not be destroyed automatically when the function is finished.
-* `operator()` -  will be used to get a stored value from the promise.
+* `operator()` -  will be used to get a stored value from the Promise.
+* Constructor - receives and remembers the coroutine Handle.
+The Generator construcor is used in `get_return_object` function in the Promise.
+* Destructor - explicitly destroys the coroutine Handle using `destroy()` function.
+It must be used, because the `final_suspend` is set to `suspend_always`, so it won't be destroyed automatically.

 ## Fibonacci Generator
-Our `FibonacciGenerator` function returns our Generator which stores the `int` value.
+`FibonacciGenerator` function returns the Generator which stores the `int` value.
 Every next value of the Fibonacci sequence is yielded, which means the function is suspended and the value is stored.

 ## Using Fibonacci Generator
 When our Generator is constructed it automatically suspends, because of the `initial_suspend` set to `suspend_always`.
 Inside the while loop the `operator bool()` override is used to resume the Generator and check if the coroutine has already finished.
 Inside the while loop the `operator()` override is used to get lastly yielded value.